 Looking at these different geographical races that seem to have slightly different lifestyles, morphologies and ecology, it may be true that Hyphantria cunea is actually a complex of multiple species that interbreed in some instances.
 More research is needed to confirm if they are simply races or subspecies of the H. cunea or perhaps seperate species.

 Larvae have an interesting defense mechanism; if startled they contort their bodies and quickly swipe their thoraxes over the leaf from left to right in a rapid swinging motion.
 This seems to make a rattling sound.
 Even more interestingly, it seems that this behaviour stimulates larvae in the vincinity to show the same behaviour.
 At this moment the true purpose of it becomes clear; the sound is greatly amplified if multiple larvae show this behaviour at the same time, rattling and shaking the leaves of the host plant collectively in great numbers.
+At one point, I was raising hundreds of individuals of this species, and the sound of hundreds of caterpillars collectively shaking the branches of the food plant, made an impressive noise, similar to a larger animal or human shaking the plant!

 The hairs of the caterpillars are generally not known to be irritating or urticating, although they may still make it more difficult to breathe for the most sensitive of people if they are present in great numbers.